MalasadaTech/thruntelesearch-automation-roadmap/README.md

-# thruntelesearch-automation-roadmap
+# thruntellisearch-automation-roadmap
 ## Basic info

 This is just a placeholder to document stuff I'm working on.
 I've created an initial version for most of the stuff below.
 I've listed the processes that I perform regularly (or planned to implement like hIGMA) in my MalasadaTech hobbyist role.
-The end-state would be a system that automates myself out of my MalasadaTech Thruntelesearch role.
+The end-state would be a system that automates myself out of my MalasadaTech Thruntellisearch role.

 ## Thringestor - https://github.com/MalasadaTech/Thringestor